Mahonia aquifolium 'APOLLO'

 BELONGS TO CATEGORIES | Evergreen broadleaf |

-Oregon grape is an old-fashioned plant that is so easy to grow can turn into a jewel in your garden if you give it what it needs.
-We are used to seeing it in cottage gardens where it does not look its best, often put in the silliest corner, just waiting for the autumn to be sheared like sheep for the attractive evergreen leaves.
+Oregon grape or Oregon grape holly is an old-fashioned plant that is so easy to grow and that can turn into a jewel in your garden if you give it what it needs.
+We commonly see it in neglected cottage gardens where it does not often look its best, put in the silliest corner, just waiting for the autumn to be sheared like a sheep for the attractive evergreen leaves.
+It comes from North America (British Columbia to Oregon) and was named in honour of Bernard McMahon (1775-1816), a significant American nurseryman of Irish origin.
+It was first introduced as a garden plant in 1823 and our first Czech plant was planted only some 20 years later in 1844, in Královská obora (the Royal preserve, in existence from the Middle Ages) in Prague.

 SIZES and PRICES